ietf-ccamp-wg/ietf-network-inventory/draft-yg3bp-ccamp-network-inventory-yang.md

   Component:

-  > holders and equipments of the network element, including rack, shelf, slot, sub-slot, board and port.
+  > holders and equipments of the network element, including chassis, slot, sub-slot, board and port.

   Board/Card:

-  > a pluggable equipment on the network element and can afford a specific transmission function independently.
+  > a pluggable equipment can be inserted into one or several slots/sub-slots and can afford a specific transmission function independently.

   Port:

   > an interface on board

+## Requirements Notation

+   The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{!RFC2119}} {{!RFC8174}} when, and only when, they appear in all capitals, as shown here.

 ## Tree Diagram